mohalkarushikesh/AI-ML-Engineer-Notes/Python-for-Data-Science-and-Machine-Learning-Bootcamp/Reinforcement Learning Algorithms/Q-Learning/Notes.md

 2. Rewards and Episodes
 3. Temporal Difference or TD-Update
 4. E-greedy Policy (Exploration vs. Exploitation)
-- Exploration : The agent picks the action with highest Q-value with probability 1-$\epsilon$ this means agent uses it's current knowledge ot maximize rewards
+- Exploration : The agent picks the action with highest Q-value with probability 1 - $\epsilon$ this means agent uses it's current knowledge ot maximize rewards
 - Exploitation : With probability $\epsilon$, the agent picks a random action, exploring new possibilities to learn if there are better ways to get rewards.
 This allows the agent to discover new strategies and improve it's decision-making over time

 working